evelee9393/evelee9393/Learning Progress/Python vs. pandas: Comparison using Kaggle Chipotle Data.md

 We shall see the difference between using Pandas and Python, using Step 9 as an example

 ## Pandas
-pandas uses functions similar to SQL, which makes it useful in data analysis.
+pandas uses functions similar to SQL, which makes it useful in data analysis. ([See pandas documentation](https://pandas.pydata.org/docs/getting_started/comparison/comparison_with_sql.html#group-by))
 In this case, the code is executed in the steps below to get the most-ordered item:
 1. pandas performs groupby() method, used similarly to SQL's GROUP BY operations, on 'item_name'.
 2. Aggregation is then used to get the sum of 'quantity' for each 'item_name'
 3. The summed quantity of the items is sorted by descending order